 - 1 Open XAdmin.
-See Opening XAdmin on page 509. - 2 Click Access control, in the navigation area on the left of the page.
+See Opening XAdmin on page 514. - 2 Click Access control, in the navigation area on the left side of the page.
 The Access Control page appears.

-3 Type the new password you wish to enforce in both the New password and the Confirm boxes.
+3 Type the new password you want to enforce in both the New password and the Confirm boxes.